ajfreedm/Freedman-Banking/README.md

 * Build a Ruby on Rails server, exposing RESTful JSON endpoints.

-* Build a database with at least 3 tables: users, accounts, categories
+* Build a database with at least 2 tables: users, accounts

 * Utilize Rails to define models for interacting with the database.